Staying on Top of the Mountain

 The key to keeping weight off is adopting a lifestyle that is conducive to maintaining a healthy body.
 This requires commitment and dedication to yourself to begin with, but once you’re on track, it’s easy to stay there!
 Think about it - it’s easier to maintain a habit once it’s there than it is to start one new.
 This concept alone brings us to the primary reason why “diets” don’t work.
 We buy into the idea that a quick fix will make us happy and get us to where we want to be.
 Sometimes, we even feel like we have outsmarted the “diet” and have achieved long-term weight loss.
 In reality, this is usually not the case.
 Once the “diet” is over, we go back to our old ways, routines, and unhealthy lifestyles.

-To help you avoid that common and frustrating pitfall, here are some good habits that are established on the Metabolic Research Center weight loss plan that will help you truly keep that weight off for a lifetime!
+To help you avoid that common and frustrating pitfall, here are some good habits that are established on the Metabolic Research Center plan that will help support your long-term healthy goals.

 Keep Food Journaling

 Food journaling is a great way to keep track of what you’ve eaten, prepare for future meals, and hold yourself accountable for your food actions.
 A food journal doesn’t just have to be limited to food, though.
 Use your food journal as a way of tracking all of your healthy decisions and keep all of the great things you do in one place.
 For example, you can also track your water intake and daily activity.
 Little wins like getting in 8 glasses of water a day can be quite motivating towards helping you stay on track with your health goals.